Colorado Refugee English as a Second Language Program

 How the community helps

 Newly arrived refugees attend classes in English and workplace readiness at Emily Griffith Technical College (EGTC) in Denver.
 For those who cannot attend classes, a home tutoring program is available.
-Classes at EGTC and in Colorado Springs and Weld County are taught by professional ESL instructors.
+Classes at EGTC are taught by professional ESL instructors.
 Volunteers assist teachers and students alike in a variety of ways.
-All tutors working in the in-home program are trained volunteers.

-The CRESL Program has been in place for over 25 years.
-In that time, thousands of refugees have received the benefits of English classes.
-More importantly, these refugees have also benefited from the kind smiles and extra help that our volunteers bring to the program.
+The CRESL Program has been in place for over 40 years.
+In that time, thousands of refugees have received the benefits of English classes at Emily Griffith Technical College.
+More importantly, these refugees have also benefited from the kind smiles, encouragement, and extra support that our volunteers bring to the program.

 We're looking for a few good volunteers